flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

   projects without any significant modification will not be accepted.

-- **Submissions incompatible or restricted by Flatpak sandbox**: Certain types of applications, such as development tools and IDEs with a broad scope, are generally not well-suited for Flatpak due to inherent sandboxing limitations and severely degrade the user experience.
+- **Submissions incompatible or restricted by Flatpak sandbox**: Certain types of submissions, such as development tools and IDEs with a broad scope, are generally not well-suited for Flatpak due to inherent sandboxing limitations and severely degrade the user experience.
   Unless these applications are being officially submitted by the upstream developers and/or upstream has explicitly committed to supporting Flatpak they will not be accepted.

-- **Duplicate apps via different toolkits or frameworks**: Multiple submissions of the same app (in terms of functionality, content, visuals, or user experience) each built with different frameworks or toolkits will not be accepted.
+- **Duplicate submissions**: Multiple submissions of the same app (in terms of functionality, content, visuals, or user experience) each built with different frameworks or toolkits will not be accepted.

-- **Duplicate apps via minimal forks**: Multiple submissions of a forked app with minimal changes in the fork (in terms of functionality, content, visuals, or user experience) will not be accepted.
+  Multiple submissions of a forked app with minimal changes in the fork (in terms of functionality, content, visuals, or user experience) will not be accepted.